theusaf/kahoot.js-updated/Documentation.md

 - This can be prevented by using the nopath option.

 The options is the [HTTP Request Options](https://nodejs.org/api/http.html#http_http_request_options_callback), which should only be used if the proxy service requires special headers to work.
 You can also set the method used.

+**Proxies are only used to specify HTTP requests for the tokens and for challenge games.
+If the websocket connection is blocked, you need to use a proxy/vpn for your server.**